 With their thick, woody stems and oval-shaped leaves, jade plants have a miniature, tree-like appearance that makes them very appealing for use as a decorative houseplant.
 They live for a very long time, often being passed down from generation to generation and reaching heights of three feet or more when grown indoors.

-Though jade plants like the warm, dry conditions found in most homes, they are not as drought tolerant as other succulent species.
-It’s important to keep the soil moist—not wet—during the growing season (spring, summer) and drier during the dormant season (fall, winter).
+Jade plants adapt well to the warm, dry conditions found in most homes.
+It’s important to keep the plant watered during the growing season (spring, summer) and drier during the dormant season (fall, winter).
 However, even during the growing season, the soil should be allowed to dry out fully between waterings, as jade is very susceptible to rot.

 Jade plants may be grown outdoors as landscape plants in areas with a mild, dry climate year-round (typically Zone 10 and warmer).
 They are very susceptible to cold damage, so in locations where temperatures get to freezing or below, it’s best to grow jade in containers and take them indoors when it gets below 50°F (10°C).